realm/realm-js/README.md

 ![Realm](https://github.com/realm/realm-cocoa/raw/master/logo.png)

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
-This repository holds the source code for Realm's JavaScript bindings for integrating with mobile apps built using ReactNative and Apache Cordova (PhoneGap).
+This repository holds the source code for Realm's JavaScript bindings for integrating with mobile apps built using React Native and Apache Cordova (PhoneGap).

+Currently Realm only supports React Native, but will expand to other Javascript solutions soon.

 ## Features